earthly/earthly/docs/guides/multi-platform.md

 {% hint style='danger' %}
 ##### Important

-This feature is currently in **Experimental** stage
+This feature is currently in **Beta** stage

-* The feature may break, be changed drastically with no warning, or be removed altogether in future versions of Earthly.
+* The feature may break, or be changed drastically with little warning.
 * Check the [GitHub tracking issue](https://github.com/earthly/earthly/issues/536) for any known problems.
 * Give us feedback on [Slack](https://earthly.dev/slack) in the `#multi-platform` channel.
 {% endhint %}